BabDev/Pagerfanta/docs/route-generator.md

 ## Generator Decorator

-<div class="docs-note docs-note--new-feature">This feature was introduced in Pagerfanta 2.4.</div>

 Included in the core API is the `Pagerfanta\RouteGenerator\RouteGeneratorDecorator` class which can be used to decorate any route generator, whether the generator implements the interface or any callable.

 The primary reason this class was created is to allow any generator to be used within Twig, but the decorator can also be used to enforce strict typehinting for generators.